Internationally-renowned clinical hypnotherapist Sheila Granger reached the national finals of the Federation of Small Businesses Awards 2018.

 “My focus is now on helping other practitioners around the world to develop their own hypotherapy businesses, to help spread the benefits to even more people, and by doing that to increase the credibility and standing of our profession, against other forms of treatment including more traditional healthcare.

-“Recognition like my FSB regional award win and national shortlisting are invaluable in helping me to achieve this goal, and I’m very excited to see the result in May although – win or not, just being involved alongside other, more traditional businesses, is an important step forward.”
+“Recognition like my FSB regional award win and national shortlisting are invaluable in helping me to achieve this goal, and even though I didn’t win, just being involved alongside other, more traditional businesses, was an important step forward.”

 Sheila was crowned Yorkshire & Humber ‘Business Exporter of the Year’ at the FSB’s regional awards event which took place at the John Smith’s Stadium in Huddersfield in early March.